Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Formulation

+\end{proposition} \begin{proof} The details of the proof are deferred to Appendix A.2.
+The main technical ingredient is based on Jensen's inequality and the concavity of penalty DB with respect to simplex variables $\mathbf{p}$. \end{proof} Inequality (\ref{imbalanced-bias-Dice}) means that the region-size term in Dice in Eq. (\ref{eq:logdice-multiclass}) is a penalty function for constraint $\mathbf{p}= \mathbf{t}$, where $\mathbf{t}$ is the simplex vertex given in Proposition \ref{prop:multi-class-Dice-Bias}.

+Thus, this proposition demonstrates that the hidden bias term of Dice encourages the prediction result to be close to the simple vertex $\mathbf{t}=\left (\hat{t}{j} \right ){1 \leq j \leq K} \in {0, 1}^K$, where a specific region (i.e., the largest region according to the ground-truth labels and typically the background) includes all the pixels.
+Consequently, it can lead to imbalanced segmentation outputs, pushing the areas of the remaining classes (usually foreground) towards zero.

-\end{proposition} \begin{proof} The details of the proof are deferred to Appendix~\ref{appendix:prop1}.
-The main technical ingredient is based on Jensen's inequality and the concavity of penalty DB with respect to simplex variables $\mathbf{p}$. \end{proof} Inequality (\ref{imbalanced-bias-Dice}) means that the label-marginal term in Dice in Eq. (\ref{eq:logdice-multiclass}) is a penalty function for constraint $\mathbf{p}= \mathbf{t}$, where $\mathbf{t}$ is the simplex vertex given in Proposition \ref{prop:multi-class-Dice-Bias}.
-Therefore, it encourages extremely imbalanced segmentations, where a specific region includes all the pixels and the remaining regions are empty.
-All in all, the logarithmic Dice loss integrates a hidden label-marginal prior preferring extremely imbalanced segmentations, which is optimized jointly with a ground-truth matching term similar to CE.
-It is worth noting that, in the two-class (binary) segmentation case, Dice might be used for the foreground region only, as in the popular work in \cite{vnet2016}, for instance.
-Similarly to the multi-class case discussed above, a single Dice also decomposes into a ground-truth matching term and label-marginal penalty, with the latter encouraging extremely imbalanced binary segmentations.
-We provide more details for this case in Appendix~\ref{appendix:binary}.
+Therefore, it encourages extremely imbalanced segmentation prediction, where a specific region (i.e. the largest region according to the ground-truth labels) includes all the pixels and the remaining regions are empty.
+All in all, the logarithmic Dice loss integrates a hidden region-size prior preferring extremely imbalanced segmentations, which is optimized jointly with a ground-truth matching term similar to CE.
+It is worth noting that, in the two-class (binary) segmentation case, Dice might be used for the foreground region only, as in the popular work in \citep{vnet2016}, for instance.
+Similarly to the multi-class case discussed above, a single Dice also decomposes into a ground-truth matching term and region-size penalty, with the latter encouraging extremely imbalanced binary segmentations.
+We provide more details for this case in Appendix B.